 Here’s a post using Elementor that has evenly spaced sections and therefore would allow for more ads as a result:

-With Divi, each section is divided into rows which causes the majority of your post’s content to be separated into those different numbered rows.
+With Divi, each section is divided into rows which causes the majority of the content to be separated into those different numbered rows.
 This also means there is no guarantee targeting in-content ads for a particular row will work across all current and future posts.

 You can see how Divi is also nesting your content within multiple <div>’s making it hard for our script wrapper to access.